microsoft/playwright/docs/src/test-typescript-js.md

 Playwright supports TypeScript out of the box.
 You just write tests in TypeScript, and Playwright will read them, transform to JavaScript and run.

+## Catching TypeScript complilation errors

+Note that Playwright will run tests even if there are non-critical TypeScript compilation errors.
+If you want to catch such errors before running the tests, we recommend you call TypeScript compiler manually before the tests.
+It usually happens as part of the build step on CI and not a problem there.
+For local development, you can place the call e.g. in [global setup](./test-global-setup-teardown) or into [webServer](./test-webserver) config option.

 ## tsconfig.json

 Playwright will pick up `tsconfig.json` for each source file it loads.
 Note that Playwright **only supports** the following tsconfig options: `paths` and `baseUrl`.